 - Basketball: This is usually reserved for the inner cities or colleges.
 If a white guy plays on the playground, that's a sign that he has connected with the poor but talented ballers that live around the playground.
 But remember, White Men Can't Jump.

-While practically everyone in a pre-modernity setting will be expected to be masters of at least one form of martial art, in the modern world fighting is viewed as a semi-barbaric pastime, crude and denotative of a violent personality.
+While in a pre-modern setting partaking of recreational combat will be seen as the absolute proof of being a real man, in the modern world fighting is viewed as a semi-barbaric pastime, crude and denotative of a violent personality.
 Combative hobbies are often used to exhibit the character's inner fire, and symbolic of their fighting spirit, whether they be a business executive or a schoolgirl.
 A fighting hobby indicates a self-sufficient or independent personality.
 If a fist-oriented sport, will always be shown as a way to relieve stress.